-Hudson River Park hosts 15 Billion Oyster Project (BOP) oyster research stations at various Sanctuary locations monitored by teachers, students, and community organizations and members.
-Hudson River Park’s four miles of waterfront property and 16 reconstructed piers provide space to collect data on oyster growth, biodiversity and water quality.
+Hudson River Park hosts 15 Billion Oyster Project (BOP) oyster research stations at various Sanctuary locations monitored by teachers, students and community organizations.
+Hudson River Park’s four miles of waterfront esplanade and piers provide space to collect data on oyster growth, biodiversity and water quality.

 Interested in getting your class involved?
 Email email@example.com for more information on BOP oyster research stations.